swina/vue-here-map/README.md

 # vue-here-map

-**vue-here-map** is an advanced vue component to draw detailed map in your Vue components.
+**vue-here-map** is an advanced vue component to render detailed map in your Vue component.

+vue-here-map uses [here.com](here.com) map service and in order to work you need an APIKEY that you can get with a [FREEMIUM account](https://developer.here.com/sign-up?create=Freemium-Basic&keepState=true&step=account).

 ## Features